Criticism of Google: Other types of censorship

-In August 2022, Google closed a person's account on sharing pictures of his son's sensitive areas with the doctor, as it was flagged as child abuse by Google's automated systems.
+In August 2022, Google closed a person's account on sharing pictures of his son's genitals with the doctor, as it was flagged as child abuse by Google's automated systems.

 Labor practices

 Several former Google employees have spoken out about working conditions, practices, and ethics at the company.
 As the company became more concerned about leaks to the press in 2019, it scaled employee all-hands meetings from weekly to monthly, limiting question topics to business and product strategy.
 Google CEO Sundar Pichai told employees in late 2019 that the company is "genuinely struggling with some issues" including transparency and employee trust.
 On 2 December 2020, the National Labor Relations Board (NLRB) filed a complaint against Google for 'terminations and intimidation in order to quell workplace activism'.
 The complaint was filed after a year-long investigation by a terminated employee.
 He filed a petition in 2019, after that many Google employees carried out internal protests against Google's work with US Customs and Border Protection.

 Diversity politics

 A widely circulated internal memo, written by senior engineer James Damore, Google's Ideological Echo Chamber, sharply criticized Google's political biases and employee policies.
 Google said the memo was "advancing harmful gender stereotypes" and fired Damore.
 David Brooks demanded the resignation of its CEO Sundar Pichai for mishandling the case.
 Ads criticizing Pichai and Google for the firing were put up shortly after at various Google locations.
 Some have called to boycott Google and its services, with a hashtag #boycottGoogle coming up on Twitter.
-A rally against Google alleged partisanship was planned as "March on Google", but later cancelled due to threats and the Charlottesville mayhem.
+A rally against Google alleged partisanship was planned as "March on Google", but later cancelled due to threats and the recent Charlottesville mayhem.

 Arne Wilberg, an ex-YouTube recruiter, claimed that he was fired in November 2017 when he complained about Google's new practices in not hiring white and Asian men to YouTube in favor of women and minority applicants.
 According to the lawsuit, an internal policy document stated that for three months in 2017, YouTube recruiters should only hire diverse candidates.
 In June 2021, Google removed its global lead for diversity strategy and research after being made aware of an antisemitic comment he made in 2007.